OCR passport

 The Nanonets OCR API allows you to build OCR models with ease.
 You can upload your data, annotate it, set the model to train, and wait for getting predictions through a browser-based UI without writing a single line of code, worrying about GPUs or finding the right architectures for your deep learning models.

-You can try it on your own for free from the below link,
+You can try it on your own for free from here.

 Here are some of the outputs that are generated using the Nanonets API.
 The Key-Value pairs are highlighted using bounding boxes.
 It’s hard to see them as they are very precisely marked as the key-value pairs.